agdestein/IncompressibleNavierStokes.jl/docs/src/manual/matrices.md

 maximum(abs, d_matrix - d_kernel)
 ```

-Note that matrices only work on flattened fields `u[:]`, while the kernels work
+Matrices only work on flattened fields `u[:]`, while the kernels work
 on ``(D+1)``-array-shaped  fields for a dimension ``D \in \{2, 3\}``.

 ## Boundary conditions and matrices